Access Control

 There is a significant difference in meaning between the terms "access control" and "secure access control".
 A person may gain entry to a place by using just a key or a card, yet there is nothing secure about the activity, the person using the key or card could be anyone.

-Secure Access Control can only be achieved by use of biometric content in the authentication process.
+Secure Access Control can only be achieved by the use of biometric content in the authentication process and/or other Two-factor authentication (2FA) method.

-Praesidia Alliance agents provide best In class Access Control and Secure Access Control systems, from simple one door PIN readers through to high security locations requiring biometric authentication control in and out of an area.
-Contact us for specific product information, project design assistance is also available.
+Praesidia Alliance agents provide best In class Access Control and Secure Access Control systems, from simple one door PIN readers through to high security locations requiring pin code, card or tag, together with biometric authentication, control in and out of an area.
+Contact us for project design and specific product information.

 In terms of building security, access control means the selective restriction of entry to a place, such restriction being controlled by owners or management via the use of authentication devices such as a key, or card and PIN readers which in turn control the operation of door locks or other physical barriers.